History of the Cape Colony before 1806: First settlement

-The earliest colonists were, for the most part, from the lower, working class and displayed an indifferent attitude towards developing the colony, but after a commissioner that was sent out in 1685 to attract more settlers, a more dedicated group of immigrants began to arrive.
-French refugees began to arrive in the Cape after leaving their country after the revocation of the Edict of Nantes.
+The earliest colonists were, for the most part, from the lower working class and displayed an indifferent attitude towards developing the colony, but after a commissioner was sent out in 1685 to attract more settlers, a more dedicated group of immigrants began to arrive.
+French refugees began to arrive in the Cape after the revocation of the Edict of Nantes.
 This small body of immigrants had a marked influence on the character of the Dutch settlers.
-Owing to the policy instituted in 1701 of the Dutch East India Company which dictated that schools should teach exclusively in Dutch and strict laws of assembly, the Huguenots ceased by the middle of the 18th century to maintain a distinct identity, and the knowledge of French disappeared.
+Owing to the policy of the Dutch East India Company instituted in 1701 which dictated that schools should teach exclusively in Dutch and applied strict laws of assembly, the Huguenots ceased by the middle of the 18th century to maintain a distinct identity, and the knowledge of French disappeared.
 By the late 1700s the Cape Colony was one of the best developed European settlements outside Europe or the Americas.

 Economy

 The two pillars of the Cape Colony's economy for almost the entirety of its history were shipping and agriculture.
 Its strategic position meant that prior to the opening of the Suez Canal in 1869 almost every ship sailing between Europe and Asia stopped off at the colony's capital Cape Town.
 The supplying of these ships with fresh provisions, fruit, and wine provided a very large market for the surplus produce of the colony.